MrValdez/pycon-2015-planning/committees.md

 3. **Stage-hand team**

    Chair: Josef Monje
+  * responsible for ensuring that our [Code of Conduct](http://pycon-2014.python.ph/pages/code-of-conduct.html) is enforced throughout the conference.
-  * responsible for video coverage.
+  * responsible for media coverage (pictures and video).
-  * responsible for extra projector, microphone, tables, laptop, etc.
+  * responsible for acquiring and setting up extra equipments (projector, microphone, tables, laptop, etc) in case of failure.
   * should be on standby in case something goes wrong on-stage.
   * should see to the needs of the audience.
-  * responsible for ensuring that our [Code of Conduct](http://pycon-2014.python.ph/pages/code-of-conduct.html) is enforced throughout the conference.

 4. **Fundraising**

    Chair: Nadine Jamilla and Stef Sy
-  * responsible for talking with the sponsors and looking for other sponsors.
+  * responsible for communicating with the sponsors.
+  * responsible in looking for sponsors.

 5. **Marketing and Community Relations (Outreach)**